davepacheco/kartlytics/README.md

 This project is still just a prototype.
 Currently, on at least some input, it's able to identify the start of the race, the characters playing, the positions of each player during the race, and the end of the race.
-It emits both plaintext and JSON.
+It emits both plaintext and JSON, and reads PNGs, PPMs, and raw videos.
 There's also a primitive Node server that will eventually process video uploads, but for now just saves them.
 Remaining items include:

-- import video directly, rather than requiring individual frames
 - finish web server that processes uploads and serves up an API
 - implement web client that uses the API to present stats by player, track, date, etc., with links to race transcripts and maybe even videos